ebastler/Junsi-106b-XT60-modification/README.md

 ![whole charger, finished](https://raw.githubusercontent.com/ebastler/Junsi-106b-XT60-modification/master/Documentation/junsi_whole_finished.jpg)

-All that remains now is closing the charger and enjoy the adpater-free charging!
+All that remains now is closing the charger and enjoying the adpater-free charging!